-Government Efficiency Score: 8 The governments during the period under review have been minority governments.
+Government Efficiency Score: 8 The current as well as former governments have been minority governments.
 They have therefore had to seek parliamentary support for their policies from other parties.
 The previous Liberal-Conservative government of Lars Løkke Rasmussen lost the elections in September 2011 to a coalition of the Social Democratic Party, the Social Liberal Party and the Socialist People's Party, the latter for the first time taking part in a government.
 The new government is headed by the first woman prime minister, Helle Thorning-Schmidt (Soc.
 Dem.).